-The Bike Co-op handles all of Fort Collins recovered bikes.
+The Bike Co-op processes abandoned and recovered bikes in Fort Collins.
 Each recovered bike is logged, tagged, and filed in our database.

 Report a Found/Abandoned Bike